apache/yunikorn-site/docs/developer_guide/translation.md

 ## Adding the translated information in sidebar.json and footer.json
 Create sidebar.json and and footer.json in docusaurus-theme-classic.
-For exmaple, the footer.json context is following.
+For example, the footer.json context is following.
 ```
 {
     "link.item.label.Get Involved": {